andywer/threads.js/README.md

 Version 1.0 - Work in progress 🛠

-Here you can find a complete rewrite of the `threads` library.

-Comes with a new robust API, it's all functional, and all statically typed.
-It's still fully isomorphic - run the same code in the browser, in node.js or an electron app!
+Complete rewrite of the library with a new robust API, all functional, and all statically typed.
+It's still fully isomorphic – run the same code in the browser, in node.js or an electron app!

 Development progress is tracked in 👉 [#100](https://github.com/andywer/threads.js/issues/100).
 Feel free to leave feedback there!